albert-college-ics3u/final-project-2018/README.md

 ### Hardware Project

 You could research and create a project that uses either the Circuit Playground Express or the Arduino Uno.
+If you want to investigate the Raspberry Pi and its Sense Hat, you could do this too.
+This involves programming in Python.

 **Note:**  You may find that your project requires you to **learn something new** that we haven’t covered in our class.
 If that is the case, just ask Mr. Guse for assistance in getting this idea implemented.